 Offered autumn and spring.
-Offered at Missoula CollegePrereq., WRIT 101.
+Offered at Missoula College.
+Prereq., WRIT 101 (or higher) or equivalent.
 Exploration of ethical issues in the field of computing.
 Skills needed to identify and analyze various ethical concerns.
 Standard ethical concepts and theories, methods of ethical analysis.
 Strong emphasis on practical application of the ethical process.
 Gen Ed Attributes: Ethical & Human Values Course, Writing Course-Intermediate